-Chris Holm is the author of the cross-genre Collector trilogy, the Michael Hendricks thrillers, and thirty-odd short stories in a variety of genres.
+Chris Holm is the author of the cross-genre Collector trilogy, the Michael Hendricks thrillers, and the forthcoming standalone thriller, CHILD ZERO.
 His work has been selected for THE BEST AMERICAN MYSTERY STORIES, named a New York Times Editors’ Choice, appeared on more than fifty year’s best lists, and won a number of awards, including the 2016 Anthony Award for Best Novel.
 He lives in Portland, Maine.

 THE LONG VERSION

-Chris Holm is the author of the cross-genre Collector trilogy, which recasts the battle between heaven and hell as old-fashioned crime pulp; the Michael Hendricks thrillers, which feature a hitman who only kills other hitmen; and thirty-odd short stories that run the gamut from crime to horror to science fiction; and the forthcoming scientific thriller, CHILD ZERO.
+Chris Holm is the author of the cross-genre Collector trilogy, which recasts the battle between heaven and hell as old-fashioned crime pulp; the Michael Hendricks thrillers, which feature a hitman who only kills other hitmen; thirty-odd short stories that run the gamut from crime to horror to science fiction; and the forthcoming scientific thriller, CHILD ZERO.
 He's also a former molecular biologist with a U.S. patent to his name.

 Since then, Chris' work has fared considerably better.
 His short fiction has appeared in such publications as Ellery Queen’s Mystery Magazine, Alfred Hitchcock's Mystery Magazine, and THE BEST AMERICAN MYSTERY STORIES.
 His Collector trilogy garnered praise from NPR and was nominated or longlisted for several awards, including a Stoker and an Anthony.
 His first Hendricks novel, THE KILLING KIND, was named a Publishers Marketplace Buzz Book, a New York Times Editors' Choice, a Boston Globe Best Book of 2015, and Strand Magazine’s Top Book of 2015.
 It won the 2016 Anthony Award for Best Novel and was also nominated for a Barry, a Lefty, and a Macavity.
 His second Hendricks novel, RED RIGHT HAND, was named a Boston Globe Best Book of 2016 and nominated for the 2017 Anthony Award for Best Novel.

 Chris and his wife, writer/editor/reviewer Katrina Niidas Holm, live in Portland, Maine.
 No, she hasn't reviewed his books.